sinkswim/mastermind/README.md

   Where you are passing the network address and the port of the server you want to connect to.
 This establishes a typical client-server connection.

-  After that you are prompted with entering the username and the client's port number (thanks to this number clients can be connected using the P2P model).
-A list of all the commands and their description will be printed, in any case these can be reprinted using the "!help" command.
+  After that you are prompted with entering the username and the client's port number (thanks to this number, clients can connect using the P2P model).
+A list of all the commands and their description will be printed, at any given time these can be reprinted using the "!help" command.